Ask Value Research

 Sovereign gold bond maturity | How do I redeem my SGB on maturity?

-So I need to sell SGBs at maturity or it will be credited to my demat?
-Suppose I buy SGB Feb 2029, so it will mature in 2029 and be credited automatically?
-Will we get market price or price in NSE? - Anonymous
+Do I need to sell SGBs at maturity, or will it be credited to my demat?
+Suppose I buy SGB February 2029; will it mature in 2029 and be credited automatically?
+Will we get the market price or the price in NSE? – Anonymous

 Sovereign gold bonds (SGBs) have a tenure of eight years.
 One month before maturity, investors are notified of the bond's maturity date.
 On the date of maturity, the maturity proceeds are credited to the bank account provided by the investor during the application process.
 The bank account details for repayment will also be mentioned on the SGB certificates.
 If the bonds were purchased from the secondary market through a trading account and held in dematerialised form, the proceeds would be credited to the bank account linked to the trading account.